securebitsorg/securebitsorg.github.io/content/posts/privacy/AdGuard/adguard-home-dns-over-quic.en.md

     identifier: adguard-dns-over-quic
     parent: adguard
 categories:
-- “linux”
-- “network”
-- ‘security’
+  - Linux
-- “tutorials”
+  - Network
-- “video”
+  - Tutorials
 tags:
   - adguard
   - network
   - security
   - tutorials
   - video
 ---
 ## AdGuard Home DNS encryption with DNS over QUIC
 In this video tutorial on [**my YouTube channel**](https://www.youtube.com/channel/UCr-cuwB555JmAm4F412KZ2Q), I show you step by step how you can encrypt external DNS requests from AdGuard Home using the “new” encryption protocol ‘**DNS over QUIC**’.